streamr-dev/network-contracts/packages/config/README.md

 make clean build
 ```

-Create a new release on Npmjs.com, update version in package.json, tag it on GitHub and push a release commit:
+Create a new release on Npmjs.com, update version in package.json, push a release commit, and tag it on GitHub:
 ```bash
 ./release.bash 0.0.1
 ```